vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

   - name: ESCPOSPrinter.pbmx
     url: /assets/2025-03-17/ESCPOSPrinter.pbmx
 ---
-A couple of weeks ago we already introduced the topic about [how to print with Peakboard](/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html).
-We learned how to use the POS printer extension and how to use the simplified, internal commands to build ESC/POS command set to be sent to the printer.
-In today's article we will deepen some new aspects of printing:
+A few weeks ago, we discussed [how to print with Peakboard](/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html).
+We learned how to use the POS printer extension and how to use the simplified internal commands to send ESC/POS commands to the printer.
+In this article, we will deepen our understanding with some new aspects of printing:

 1. How to use the Bixolon SRP-Q300 printer
 2. How to print tables
-3. How to use pure ESC/POS command in case a command is not covered by the simplified command set
+3. How to use raw ESC/POS commands, if a command is not available as a simplified command

 ## Bixolon SRP-Q300

-The Bixolon SRP-Q300 series we're using for today's example is a super light weight 80mm POS printer hat can be typically found in hospitality area - for any kind of receipts.
-That's why we will print a receipt of our Starpeak cofee shop in this example.
+The Bixolon SRP-Q300 printer we're using today is a super lightweight 80mm POS printer.
+It's typically used in the hospitality industry, to print receipts.
+So in today's example, we'll use the printer to print receipts for the Starpeak coffee shop.

-The Bixolon printer doesn't come with a web interface but it can be easily configured through a configuration menu with the help of the function keys.
-How to do that can be checked out at the [user's manual from the Bixolon webiste](https://www.bixolon.com/_upload/manual/Manual_User_SRP-Q300302_ENG_V2.00.pdf).
-In the initial state it gets an ip address from the network's DHCP server and that's it.
-So in most situations no explicit configuration is necessary.
+The Bixolon printer doesn't come with a web interface, but it can be easily configured using the function keys.
+To learn how to do that, see the [user manual](https://www.bixolon.com/_upload/manual/Manual_User_SRP-Q300302_ENG_V2.00.pdf).
+Initially, the printer gets the IP address from the network's DHCP server.
+So in most situations, no explicit configuration is necessary.

 ![image](/assets/2025-03-17/010.png)

-## Printing a table
+## Print a table

-In the [first article about printing](https://how-to-dismantle-a-peakboard-box.com/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html) we learned that there are several options of command sets to be used to send commands to POS printers.
-The easiest way is to use Peakboard's own markup language that is translated to ESC/POS commands before sent to the printer (see [here](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter) for a full list of commands).
-The Peakboard's POS markup language is much easier to read than regular ESC/POS commands.
+In our [first article about printing](https://how-to-dismantle-a-peakboard-box.com/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html), we explained that there are several ways to send commands to POS printers.
+The easiest way is to use Peakboard's own simplified markup language, which is automatically translated to ESC/POS commands before being sent to the printer (see [here](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter) for a list of full commands).
+Peakboard's POS markup language is much easier to write than standard ESC/POS commands.

 What we haven't see so far is how to print tables.
 When it comes to tables some kind of html like definition is used to embedd tables in the POS commands: